TickleThePanda/carpe-dm/src/plans/unbound.md

 There are 11 skeletons.

-The large engraving shows the map with each of the rooms labelled with the occupants.
+The large engraving shows the map with each of the rooms labelled but in a language that the players don't understand.

 #### The Lord's guard room